-The Consumer Financial Protection Bureau (CFPB) says federal law provides rights to remove PMI for many mortgages:
+The Consumer Financial Protection Bureau (CFPB) says federal law provides rights to remove PMI payments for many mortgages:

 “You have the right to request that your servicer cancel PMI when you have reached the date when the principal balance of your mortgage is scheduled to fall to 80% of the original value of your home.
 This date should have been given to you in writing on a PMI disclosure form when you received your mortgage.
 If you can’t find the disclosure form, contact your servicer.”

-Even if you don’t ask to cancel PMI, your lender must terminate it on the date when your principal balance is scheduled to reach 78% of the original value of your home, according to the CFPB.
+Even if you don’t ask to cancel PMI, your mortgage lender must terminate it on the date when your principal balance is scheduled to reach 78% of the original value of your home, according to the CFPB.
 To know more about your rights regarding PMI, learn all about the Homeowners Protection Act.

-If you make only regular monthly mortgage payments, it can take quite a few years to eliminate PMI on a conventional loan.
+If you pay only the minimum of your monthly mortgage payment, it can take quite a few years to eliminate PMI on a conventional loan.

-But here’s the good news: Some lenders may allow you to pay for a new appraisal and drop PMI if the appraisal shows at least 20% equity in the home.
+Here’s the good news: Some lenders may let you pay for a new appraisal and drop PMI if the appraisal shows at least 20% home equity.